Faces in the Crowd by Valeria Luiselli

 Nella Larsen was a writer.
 She was also Danish and a mulatta.
 In that sense, she was a walking, wiggling paradox who united the two characteristics that separated the Owens from the Federicos of this world: the Swede and the African, the world of the whites and the world of the blacks, what was not mine and what was not his.
 That to which we both aspired in a culture incapable of absorbing us.

-—and here I looked away from Luiselli’s book, stared into space, and imagined how much more I would enjoy re-reading Quicksand than going on with Faces in the Crowd, its pathos stretched much too thin across its small fragments.
+—though Larsen’s own assessment of her conflicted cultural and social position, particularly in her extraordinary first novel Quicksand, is far more rational than Owen’s racial mysticism would suggest.
 Does Luiselli share Owen’s hoary theory about Ice People and Sun People and the poor Latins in between?
 Hard to say—though the narrator’s own depictions of African-American characters earlier in the novel (“[she] screamed, You madafaka, then beat his face with the chicken leg”) hint that she is not deploying stereotype as critically as she might.